 Adding small touches of buffalo plaid to your existing Christmas decor is easy.
 Start with your Christmas tree and fireplace mantel and include buffalo plaid accents in a color scheme that will coordinate with your current holiday decorations.

 Customize buffalo check Christmas stockings for the whole family.
-Choose stockings that are entirely made from buffalo plaid fabric, or ones that feature a more subtle touch of the pattern, like in the winter icons in the stockings featured below.
+Choose stockings that are entirely made from buffalo plaid fabric or ones that feature a more subtle touch of the pattern, such as in the winter icons in the stockings below.

 Easily give your Christmas tree the buffalo check treatment with a tree skirt that features the plaid print.
 Again, you can go bold or subtle, with either small accents of buffalo check or the entire tree skirt made up of the fabric.